Ahead of runoffs, civic groups in Georgia mount ambitious campaign to mobilize Black voters

 Republicans have acknowledged that both contests are close and that they are working harder than in past runoffs to reelect Sen. David Perdue and get Sen. Kelly Loeffler, who was appointed to replace a retiring senator, elected to a full term.

-If Democrats Jon Ossoff and Raphael Warnock win, their party would control the upper chamber with Vice President-elect Kamala D. Harris holding the tie-breaking vote once she is inaugurated.
-A pair of wins in Georgia would allow President-elect Joe Biden to enact a more aggressive agenda in his first two years.
-But if even one of the Republicans wins, the GOP would have a bulwark to Democratic control.
+If Democrats Jon Ossoff and Raphael Warnock win, their party would control the upper chamber, with Kamala D. Harris holding the tie-breaking vote once she is inaugurated as vice president.
+A pair of wins in Georgia would allow Biden to enact a more aggressive agenda in his first two years as president.
+But even if only one of the Republicans wins, the GOP will have a bulwark to Democratic control.

 To court Black voters, who make up a third of Georgia’s electorate and are one of the Democratic Party’s most loyal voting groups, more than a dozen groups are going beyond convention.
-They’re hosting pop-up concerts and asking DJs at hip-hop clubs to encourage clubgoers to talk to “voting ambassadors” in VIP booths.
+They are hosting pop-up concerts and asking DJs at hip-hop clubs to encourage clubgoers to talk to “voting ambassadors” in VIP booths.
 Organizers are popping into Zoom birthday and graduation parties to talk about the importance of the election.
-And they have targeted immigrant communities and public housing projects alike — people characterized as low-propensity voters who may have been overlooked in previous elections.
+And they have targeted immigrant communities and public housing projects — seeking out people characterized as low-propensity voters who may have been overlooked in previous elections.

 Some groups are combining political activity with charity, tucking vote-by-mail and early-voting instructions — even a number to call for rides to the polls — into bags of groceries being given away at Thanksgiving and Christmas.
 Former gubernatorial candidate Stacey Abrams crashed an online Verzuz battle between rappers Jeezy and Gucci Mane.
 “For right now, we can at least make sure that everyone shows up to vote so we have two senators to make sure we have covid response and we’ve got stimulus money coming back to Georgia,” she told the virtual audience.